Official Cruelty-Free Makeup Brands in 2023

 The abundance of powder shades on ABH’s tray makes it an excellent choice for anyone looking to stretch the creative limits of makeup artistry.

-To put all of this goodness to work on your skin, you’ll need some equally excellent brushes from them as well.
+To put all of this goodness to work on your skin, you’ll also need some equally excellent brushes from them.

 Firm or flat, ABH’s vegan makeup brushes are to kill for.